syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/axis-labels.md

 ## Maximum labels

 The labels will be rendered based on the count in the [`MaximumLabels`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_MaximumLabels) property per 100 pixel.
-If the range (minimum, maximum, interval) and maximumLabels are set, then the priority goes to range.
-If the range is not set, then it gives priority to maximumLabels property.
+If the range (minimum, maximum, interval) and `MaximumLabels` are set, then the priority goes to range.
+If the range is not set, then the priority goes to `MaximumLabels` property.

 {% if page.publishingplatform == "aspnet-core" %}